michaelofsbu/SpatialCorrection/README.md

 ## Train with datasets in the paper.

 Change the relevant dataset path in `config.ini` or organize your data folder accordingly.
 Each dataset has its own section leading by `[dataset_name]`.
-Example commands for training model with each dataset are provided in `run.sh`.
-Our models are trained with provided parameters.
+Example commands and parameters for training model with each dataset are provided in `run.sh`.

 ## Train with your own dataset.